nikhilnam1000/nikhilnam1000-langsmith-MAT496/README.md

 Tweaked the two questions
 (See conversational_threads.ipynb )
 Note that I will run the openai api key in line to run the program then remove it before saving to avoid problems pushing onto git

+# Module 2
+## Lesson 1
+### What I Learnt
+Created an empty dataset and added examples from the ipynb file as 'golden examples' for the llm to refer to.
+Custom added an LLM generated question to the dataset and modified schemas.

+### What I tweaked
+Tweaked the input questions and added more examples to the dataset on the langchain platform.
+(See dataset_upload.ipynb)